Marwan-Refaat/Kuka-Visp-Calibration/README.md

 #### 5 - Run savePose.cpp to correctly format the poses required by Visp

-* Inside the kuka-calib directory, run `./build/savePose` to convert to create appropriately formatted YAML files
+* Inside the kuka-calib directory, run `./build/savePose` to create appropriately formatted YAML files